palfaiate/WP-Event-Manager/readme.txt

 == Frequently Asked Questions ==

-= How do I setup WP Job Manager? =
+= How do I setup WP Event Manager? =
-View the getting [installation](https://wpjobmanager.com/document/installation/) and [setup](https://wpjobmanager.com/document/setting-up-wp-job-manager/) guide for advice getting started with the plugin.
+View the getting [installation](https://wpjobmanager.com/document/installation/) and [setup](https://wpjobmanager.com/document/setting-up-wp-event-manager/) guide for advice getting started with the plugin.
 In most cases it's just a case of adding some shortcodes to your pages!

-= Can I use WP Job Manager without frontend job submission? = Yes!
+= Can I use WP Event Manager without frontend job submission? = Yes!
 If you don't setup the [submit_job_form] shortcode, you can just post from the admin backend.

-= How can I customize the job application process? = There are several ways to customize the job application process in WP Job Manager, including using some extra plugins (some are free on Wordpress.org).
+= How can I customize the job application process? = There are several ways to customize the job application process in WP Event Manager, including using some extra plugins (some are free on Wordpress.org).

 See: [Customizing the Job Application Process](https://wpjobmanager.com/document/customising-job-application-process/)

 = How can I customize the job submission form? =
-There are three ways to customize the fields in WP Job Manager;
+There are three ways to customize the fields in WP Event Manager;

 1. For simple text changes, using a localisation file or a plugin such as https://wordpress.org/plugins/say-what/
 2. For field changes, or adding new fields, using functions/filters inside your theme's functions.php file: [https://wpjobmanager.com/document/editing-job-submission-fields/](https://wpjobmanager.com/document/editing-job-submission-fields/)
-3. Use a 3rd party plugin such as [https://plugins.smyl.es/wp-job-manager-field-editor/](https://plugins.smyl.es/wp-job-manager-field-editor/?in=1) which has a UI for field editing.
+3. Use a 3rd party plugin such as [https://plugins.smyl.es/wp-event-manager-field-editor/](https://plugins.smyl.es/wp-event-manager-field-editor/?in=1) which has a UI for field editing.

 If you'd like to learn about WordPress filters, here is a great place to start: [https://pippinsplugins.com/a-quick-introduction-to-using-filters/](https://pippinsplugins.com/a-quick-introduction-to-using-filters/)